MENU

 To address the individual flaws of both solutions, we decided to combine them so they could complement each other effectively.

+Since we tested on a Figma prototype, there was also little to no delay after clicking buttons to save preferences or move forward, lowering cognitive load.
+In the future, we would introduce randomized delays in the prototype to better simulate a real app experience during user testing.

 Since we tested on a Figma prototype, users didn’t need to enter credentials or wait for verification codes, which reduced their effort.
-There was also little to no delay after clicking buttons to save preferences or move forward, lowering cognitive load.

 In the future, we could introduce randomized delays in the prototype to better simulate a real app experience during user testing.

 Currently, all tasks are still shown one after another with the option to skip, which adds several screens before users can access the app.
 This could be addressed by using dynamic, count-based timing for tasks and sending reminders via SMS or email based on how users interact with the app.
 For example, if a user frequently transfers money, the app could suggest enrolling in Zelle.

+Currently, all tasks are still shown one after another with the option to skip, which adds several screens before users can access the app.
+This could be addressed by using dynamic, count-based timing for tasks and sending reminders via SMS or email based on how users interact with the app.

 Deep Patel